trailofbits/uthenticode/README.md

 **cannot** perform full-chain verifications of Authenticode signatures, as it lacks access to the Trusted Publishers store.

-You should use *μthenticode* to verify the embedded chain.
-You should **not** assume that a "verified" binary from *μthenticode*'s perspective will run on an unmodified Windows system.
+You can use *μthenticode* to cryptographically verify the embedded chain.
+You **must not** assume that a "verified" binary from *μthenticode*'s perspective will run on an unmodified Windows system.
+We make no claim that *μthenticode*'s implementation of the Authenticode certificate policy is complete.

 ## Building